randyqx/public/mac-lapsec.md

 One always begins by thinking about what assets one is protecting and what the threats are to those assets.

-There will be (and probsbly have been) security incidents.
+There will be (and probably have been) security incidents.
 Whether you detect them depends on how well you instrument.
 How you handle them depends on how well you prepare; see final item on this page.